AdobeDocs/express-add-on-apis/src/pages/api/interfaces/Stroke.md

 • `Readonly` **position**: [`StrokePositionValue`](../enums/StrokePositionValue.md)

-The position of the stroke relative to the outline of a shape.
+The position of the stroke relative to the outline of the shape.
-Currently, only center position is supported for persisted strokes.

 ___